cometchat/cometchat-sample-app-flutter/README.md

 <br>

-CometChat Pluto Sample App (built using CometChat UIKit) is a fully functional messaging app capable of one-on-one (private) and group messaging .
-This sample app enables users to send text and multimedia messages like images, videos, documents.**
+CometChat Flutter Sample App (built using CometChat UI Kit) is a fully functional messaging app capable of one-on-one (private) and group messaging.
+This sample app enables users to send text and multimedia messages like images, videos, documents.
 <br/>
 <hr/>